Red Mill House was opened in 1992 and was Douglas Shire’s first Bed and Breakfast.

 The focus of Red Mill House has always been to attract birdwatchers, nature lovers and those looking for a relaxing tropical rainforest experience.
 As a family run business, we have combined many years of travel and adventure with comprehensive hands on industry experience.
 This combined with a great love of the environment, conservation and bird watching allows us to host your stay with enthusiasm and excitement.
 Daughter Holly is Red Mill House Manager and has years of experience and an academic background in Sustainable Tourism Marketing.
 Holly and partner Jordan, a marine biologist, are keen active birdwatchers in the region and along the coastal area between Daintree and Port Douglas.
 They are continuously broadening their knowledge and look forward to sharing their observations and your adventures.

 We at Red Mill House are at the hub of a network of birding specialists, naturalists and tourism professionals who can help you leave the area with the best possible memories you could have hoped for in the region.
-Whether you’re a twitcher, a lister, an observer, a wildlife photographer or simply want a peaceful retreat, our family at Red Mill House will certainly strive to fulfill your needs and desires.
+Whether you’re a twitcher, a lister, an observer, a wildlife photographer or simply want a peaceful retreat, our family at Red Mill House will certainly strive to fulfill your needs.

 Jim & Tina, Holly & Leilana look forward to hosting you in their very special brand of hospitality in the true spirit of Tropical North Queensland.